District Referral

-Designed specifically for school districts needing to employ an uncertified applicant for a difficult-to-fill position during the spring or summer months.
+Designed specifically for school districts needing to employ an uncertified applicant during the summer and fall months.
+The application for this program has closed for Fall 2023, it will reopen in Summer of 2024.

 About the Program

-The Region 13 District Referral Program (DRP) is a preparation program for all content areas and grade levels.
-This program holds all of the same requirements as our traditional educator certification program; however, it is unique in that an applicant MUST be referred to the program by a district.
+The Region 13 District Referral Program (DRP) is a 2-year preparation program for all content areas and grade levels.
+This program is unique in that an applicant must be already in the process of being hired by a district or currently working for a district.
+Candidates will receive training and content preparation to be ready for their intern certificate in August 2024 while balancing the demands of a first-year teacher.

 Application Process